 While you may think that his assertions are irrelevant, the truth is that he is not alone in making them.
 There is a trend, and the phenomena of global warming and climate change illustrate this to a tee, for science to be side-lined and discredited in favor of more populist views.

 Unfortunately, climate skeptic views are espoused even by top elected officials in Western countries, such as in the US and the UK, who are quoted saying that global warming is a Chinese hoax or that it could not be happening because we still have cold weather.

 So maybe we need go back to the basics and look at some common global warming facts and myths.

-Myth #1: If global warming is real, then why do we still have record-cold winters?
+Myth #1: If global warming is real, then why do we still have record cold winters?

-- Why should we be concerned if the temperature increases by a couple of degrees?
-It is not a big change
+Myth #2: Why should we be concerned if the temperature increases by a couple of degrees?
+It is not such a big change.

 Scientists estimate that a temperature increase of over 2 degrees will lead to an increase in extreme weather events such as droughts and storms.
 Sea levels are already rising due to melting glaciers, and this trend is likely to continue making many areas inhabitable and leading to population displacements.

 If we don’t tackle climate change in a decisive way, the IPCC estimates that the average global temperature could rise by 5.4 degrees by the end of the 21st century.

 While our planet can adapt to small changes also in terms of temperature changes, it reaches a point where its coping mechanisms can no longer respond to the changes.
 This leads to the collapse of ecosystems across our planet.
 This in turn compromises some of the most important benefits that our environment delivers.
 These include crucial ecosystem services such as provision of clean air, drinking water and soil nutrient replenishment.